 Build Better Lives

-Better buildings build better lives through creating safer, healthier and more comfortable environments where many of us work, play and live.
-More energy efficient buildings reduces our energy consumption, which lowers our energy bills along with greenhouse gas emissions.
+Better buildings build better lives by creating safer, healthier and more comfortable places to live, work and learn.
+Improving the energy performance of buildings reduces energy consumption, lowers household energy bills and cuts greenhouse gas emissions.

 What You Need to Know